dnjackson/eos/content/drafts/Noosphere.md

 **Related concepts**. *Textnote* is similar to the *File* concept in GitHub’s web interface: when you open and edit a file in a repo, you’re modifying a buffer which you can then commit to create a new version of the file.

 **Design question: mutability**.
 This concept introduces a type *Note* of immutable notes.
-The type *Text* is assumed to be the standard, mutable type of textual strings.
 The concept attempts to define the basic functionality needed for creating immutable notes incrementally; the idea is to introduce a mutable *Buffer* type for editing, which produces immutable notes on saving.

 Noosphere uses the conventional concept of content-addressable storage for naming notes, which I’ll attempt to define in a concept:

-	concept ContentAddress
+	concept ContentAddress [Object]
 	purpose name objects by content
 	principle
-	  // if you hash an object, you can find it later
+	  // if you create an object, and later get an
-	  // with the resulting address
+	  // object with the same address, it will
+	  // have the same content
-	  hash(t, a); get(a, t’) {t’ = t}
+	  create(o, a); get(a, o') {o’.content = o.content}
 	state
-	  address: Text lone -> one static Address actions
+	  address: Object -> one static Address
+	  content: Object -> one static Text
+	actions
-	  hash (t: Text, out a: Address)
+	  create (o: Object, t: Text, out a: Address)
+	    // create object o with contents t and
-	    // compute a new address and store it get (a: Address, out t: Text)
+	    // compute a new address and store it get (a: Address, out o: Object)
-	    // return text associated with an address forget (a: Address)
+	    // return any object with address a forget (a: Address)
 	    // forget text associated with an address

 **Design question: purpose**.
 I am not sure how to express the purpose, that is what motivates this concept.
-It seems to be a combination of a naming scheme that works across storage sites (since an object implicitly carries its own name), and a kind of built in authentication (since modifying of corrupting an object will change its content and thus its name).
+It seems to be a combination of a naming scheme that works across storage sites (since an object implicitly carries its own name), and a kind of built-in authentication (since modifying of corrupting an object will change its content and thus its name).

+**Design question: copies**.
+The concept makes explicit that there may be several objects that are copies of the same content and that therefore have the same name.
+The *get* action is undetermined by design: it doesn’t specify which object is returned when more than one with the right address is available.

+**Design question: immutability**.
+Note that the *address* and *content* relations are immutable: the address is computed by a hash function that is assumed not to change, and the content is not permitted to change (since otherwise the address would no longer match the contents).

 **Design question: collisions**.
-The state declaration says that each text maps to *one* address; that each address is mapped to by at most one (*lone*) text (asserting that collisions never happen).
-The mapping from text to address is *static*, so the address of a text cannot change.
-(Strictly speaking, the semantics of *static* might allow a text to be assigned an address, be forgotten, and then be assigned a different address.
-This might model a change of hash algorithm.)
+The operational principle actually relies on there being no hash collisions.
+This is a reasonable assumption in practice.

 **Design question: content type**.
-I’m assuming for now that the contents are text, since this is easily compatible with the *Textnote* concept introduced before.
-Obviously content addressing could apply to a lower level representation and could handle other media types uniformly.
+I’m assuming for now that the contents are text, since this is compatible with the *Textnote* concept introduced before.
+Obviously, content addressing could apply to a lower level representation and could handle other media types uniformly.

 **Design question: indexing**.
-The concept assumes some kind of index that comprises the state; at the moment, I’m not concerned with how this index might be localized, but will just assume it’s available globally.
+The concept assumes some kind of index (or cache) that comprises the *address* component of the state; at the moment, I’m not concerned with how this index might be localized, but will just assume it’s always available.
 Given this, the role of the *forget* action isn’t clear.

-**Design question: notes with same content**.
-Anticipating the concept composition, I’m wondering what will happen if you save a buffer whose text content is the same as that of an existing note.
-I suppose what will happen is that no new note will be created, and instead the new shorthand name that you provide for the note will be bound to the existing note (in addition to any existing shorthand names).
-There’s a slight snag here because the *Textnote* concept says a new note is create on save, but it won’t be true in this case.

 In Noosphere, notebooks are named by public keys.
 The purpose of this, presumably, is to avoid having a global directory mapping principals or notebooks to public keys: instead they just carry their public keys in their names.